British Empire League: Purpose

-The League helped to mobilise troops during the Second Boer War and the First World War.
-At Imperial Conferences between 1897 and 1911, it called, among other things, for the introduction of an imperial penny post; later it called for preferential tariffs, putting forward a strong case at the 1932 British Empire Economic Conference for the protection of the British film industry.
+At Imperial Conferences between 1897 and 1911, the League called, among other things, for the introduction of an imperial penny post; later it called for preferential tariffs, putting forward a strong case at the 1932 British Empire Economic Conference for the protection of the British film industry.
+The League helped to mobilise troops during the Second Boer War and again in the First World War (the 17th (British Empire League) and 20th (British Empire League Pioneers) battalions of the King's Royal Rifle Corps).

 The League was active in the British dominions of Australia and Canada in the early part of the twentieth century.
 Francis Bertie Boyce (1844-1931) was the first president of the British Empire League in Australia, in 1901 (and also in 1909-11); George T. Denison (1839-1925) was the first president of the League in Canada.

-The League's focus on the celebration of the birthday of Queen Victoria - 24 May - as a patriotic holiday was, in Australia, not only an observance of the holiday in schools, but also a wider opportunity to demonstrate loyalty to Britain; Empire Day was officially adopted by the Reid Government in 1905 and observed for more than fifty years.
+The League's focus on the celebration of the birthday of Queen Victoria - 24 May - as a patriotic holiday was, in Australia, not only an observance of the holiday in schools, but also a wider opportunity to demonstrate loyalty to Britain; Empire Day was officially adopted by the Reid government in 1905 and observed for more than fifty years.
 The League sponsored a monthly Australian publication, United Australia, which featured on its cover Britannia and the motto "One people one destiny".